Toloka/docs/en/guide/_includes/faq/pool-setup/auto-assign-skill.md

-{% cut "How do I automatically assign skills based on Toloker responses to my questions?" %}
+{% cut "How do I automatically assign skills based on Toloker task responses to my questions?" %}

 You can do that using the [Control tasks](../../../../guide/concepts/goldenset.md) rule.